Eggs, An Introduction

 - 75 grams of fat and small quantities of vitamins and minerals

-- Eggs also have monounsaturated fatty acids and polyunsaturated fatty acids and many more added benefits for muscle growth and recovery.
+- Eggs also have monounsaturated and polyunsaturated fatty acids and many more added benefits for muscle growth and recovery.

 In addition to containing a high amount of fat and protein, eggs are a good source of fiber, which is slower to digest.
 Foods high in fiber make you feel satisfied.
 Thus, it will be easier to maintain a lower-calorie diet in the long run.
 Eggs make an excellent choice for people who want to lose weight.